triinlutsoja/FlyTravel/README.md

 ### Frontend implementation
 The application’s frontend uses plain HTML, CSS, and JavaScript to interact with the backend.
 It's features include:
 #### Dynamic Dropdowns:
-The search form populates the departure and destination dropdown menus dynamically by retrieving distinct values from the backend endpoint /flights/dropdowns.
+The search form on `Flights.html` populates the departure and destination dropdown menus dynamically by retrieving distinct values from the backend endpoint /flights/dropdowns.
 #### Form Submission and Date Conversion:
 When the user submits the search form, JavaScript intercepts the submission and constructs a GET request URL to the /flights/filter endpoint.
 Specifically, if a user selects a departure date, the JavaScript code converts it into a full-day datetime range by appending " 00:00:00" as the start of the day and " 23:59:59" as the end of the day.
 This allows the backend to filter flights based on the entire day.
 #### Additional Filters: